RetroPie/RetroPie-Setup/README.md

 For more information visit the blog at https://retropie.org.uk or the repository at https://github.com/RetroPie/RetroPie-Setup.

-Wiki
+Docs
 ----

-You can find useful information about several components or for several frequently asked questions in the [wiki](https://github.com/RetroPie/RetroPie-Setup/wiki) of the RetroPie Script.
-If you think that there is something missing, you are invited to add it to the wiki.
+You can find useful information about several components and answers to frequently asked questions in the [RetroPie Docs](https://retropie.org.uk/docs/).
+If you think that there is something missing, you are invited to submit a pull request to the [RetroPie-Docs repository](https://github.com/RetroPie/RetroPie-Docs).

 Thanks